 Juan’s car and Alex’s car are not 5G UE.
 5G system configures base station(s) as sensing transmitter and sensing receiver.
 Juan’s car’s moving blind spot area and Alex’s car’s moving blind spot area are separately tracked by 5G base station.

-Step 3: Sensing measurement data is collected by sensing receiver and transferred to the sensing processing entity to derive the sensing result, which is then exposed to the service consumer to fetch out whether there is obstacle presence in the blind spot area, e.g.
+Step 3: 3GPP sensing data is collected by sensing receiver and transferred to the network sensing processing entity to derive the sensing result, which is then exposed to the service consumer to fetch out whether there is obstacle presence in the blind spot area, e.g.

 Bob’s car is a 5G V2X UE and has processing capabilities, 5G system authorizes 5G UE as sensing processing entity.